‘Not Assamese, nor Bengali’, Assam’s Barak Valley has bigger issues to worry about

 Ever since, May 19 has been commemorated by the Barak Valley as the “Bhasha Shahid Diwas” or “Language Martyr’s Day”.
 The railway station has a “Shahid Minar” erected in commemoration, with photographs of the eleven martyrs displayed at the entrance.
 Through the city, many other such smaller “Shahid Minars” have been erected.
 “But one has to really look for them.
 You will find them on street corners, behind bus stops — places you would never expect them to be,” says Bhattacharjee.

 The Bengali language movement — which culminated in the bloody May 19 incident — can actually be traced to 1947.
 Through a referendum, most parts of Bengali-speaking Sylhet joined East Pakistan, while one part (Karimganj) was retained in India and joined to Assam’s Cachar district, despite it having little or no cultural ties with Assam.
 By the late 1980s, there were three districts which official formed the Barak Valley: Cachar, Karimganj and Hailakandi constituting a Bengali-speaking majority, who often felt alienated culturally and linguistically from the Assamese-speaking population in the Brahmaputra Valley.
 “The referendum itself was faulty on many counts.
-They did not take into account the votes of the tea garden tribes, which account for 30 per cent of the population,” says Panthepriyo Ghai, an English professor in Silchar’s Gurcharan College.
+They did not take into account the votes of the tea garden tribes, which account for 30 per cent of the population,” says Dr. Panthapriyo Dhar, an English professor in Silchar’s Gurcharan College.
 “Till date people are victimised because of a defective referendum 70 years ago,” he says.

 However, problems bigger than language wars have the ordinary Barak Valley resident worried.
 “Barak Valley is like a well that no one cares about,” says Swarnali Choudhuri, an entrepreneur from Silchar.
 “Go to the Silchar Medical College and Hospital — they do not even have cotton or gauze to supply.
 The roads are broken.
 They flood with just 30 minutes of rain.”
 In the city’s Sarat Pally area, residents still do not have regular water supply.
 The land demarcated for a water tank, which was to be built 15 years ago, still lies empty.